 In Las Vegas, as I mentioned, many casinos draw in their customers by offering a variety of restaurants and eateries.
 Gordon Ramsay has five eateries in Las Vegas, not surprisingly all attached in one way or another to a casino.

 Hell’s Kitchen is located in the front of Caesar’s Palace.
-It is very easy to find, and of course Caesar’s has parking and rooms.
+It is very easy to find, and of course Caesar’s has parking and beautiful rooms.
 Do you have to go anywhere else?

 Is There A Dress Code?

 According to the website, the restaurant does have a dress code – Business Casual.